Pfister Ladera Single-Hole Single-Handle Bathroom Faucet in Spot Defense Brushed Nickel

 Additional information

-A bathroom is a room in which people wash their bodies or parts of their bodies.
-It can contain one or more of the following plumbing fixtures: a shower, a bathtub, a bidet, and a sink (also known as a washbasin in the UK).
+A bathroom is a room in which people wash their bodies or parts thereof.
+It can contain one or more of the following plumbing fixtures: a shower, a bathtub, a bidet, and a sink (also known as a wash basin in the UK).
 The inclusion of a toilet is common.
-There are also specific toilet rooms, only containing a toilet (most often accompanied by sink), which in North American English tend to be called "bathrooms", "powder rooms" or "washrooms", as euphemisms to conceal their actual purpose, while they in British and Irish English are known as just "toilets" or possibly "cloakrooms" - but also as "lavatories" when they are public.
+There are also specific toilet rooms, only containing a toilet (most often accompanied by the sink), which in North American English tend to be called "bathrooms", "powder rooms" or "washrooms", as euphemisms to conceal their actual purpose, while they in British and Irish English are known as just "toilets" or possibly "cloakrooms" - but also as "lavatories" when they are public.

 A handle is a part of, or attachment to, an object that allows it to be grasped and manipulated by hand.
 The design of each type of handle involves substantial ergonomic issues, even where these are dealt with intuitively or by following tradition.
 Handles for tools are an important part of their function, enabling the user to exploit the tools to maximum effect.
 Package handles allow for convenient carrying of packages.